-This is the estimated transfer rate available for the node, in bytes per second, and is used as the initial value for load-balancing the IOMs.
+This is the estimat Ed than's for vittion wiledods: for the node, in bytes per second, and is used as the initial value for load-balancing the IOMs.
 The value is adjusted in real-time once the actual transfer rate is determined.
 Acceptable values are an integer greater than zero optionally followed by a unit indicator: KB, MB, GB.
 If this argument is omitted, the default is GB.